HR Compliance Checklist: 14 Key Considerations for Human Resources

 What Is Compliance in HR?

-HR compliance is all about following guidelines that resonate with both legal standards and the company’s mission to nurture its workforce.
+HR compliance means following guidelines that balance both legal standards and a company’s mission to nurture its workforce.

-Imagine compliance as a playbook.
-It outlines what’s best for your team members and the company, all while ensuring you’re in line with local, state, and federal rules — rules that change based on where your business and employees are located.
+To that point, imagine compliance as a playbook.
+It outlines what’s best for your team members and the company, all while ensuring you’re in line with local, state, and federal rules.
+And those rules can change drastically based on where your business and employees are located.

-Employment laws and regulations change with time as well, and this ongoing evolution means that HR departments, regardless of their size, are continually facing new challenges.
+But, as you know, employment laws and regulations change with time as well.
+That’s why HR departments, regardless of their size, are continually facing new challenges.

-To avoid the financial and legal consequences of non-compliance, HR teams need to make an ongoing commitment to creating a safe and harmonious workplace while navigating the complexities of legal mandates.
-It’s about being informed, prepared, and proactive in ensuring that your compliance strategies grow and change with your business.
+To avoid the financial and legal consequences of non-compliance, HR teams must make an ongoing commitment to creating a safe and harmonious workplace, all while navigating a complex legal landscape.
+It all boils down to this—your team must be informed, prepared, and proactive at all times to ensure your compliance strategies grow and change with your business.
+And that, not coincidentally, is what makes a solid HR compliance checklist so invaluable.

 Download our free HR compliance guide

-HR compliance checklists are simple tools to help HR leaders ensure that they don’t miss a single step toward compliance.
-Here are some of the consequences of failing to comply:
+HR compliance checklists are simple tools to help HR leaders ensure they don’t miss a single compliance requirement.
+Some of the consequences of failing to comply include:

 Financial Penalties

-Non-compliance can lead to other legal issues than fines.
+Non-compliance can lead to legal issues other than fines, of course.
 For example, an employee can file a lawsuit seeking redress for unpaid wages or benefits.
-At the same time, government agencies can revoke your business license if you fail to comply with regulations.
+Likewise, government agencies can revoke your business license if you fail to comply with regulations.

 Damage to Public Image